-SKATEBOARDS, BICYCLES AND SCOOTERS
+SKATEBOARDS, BICYCLES, SCOOTERS, ELECTRIC MOTORBIKES

-The use of skateboards, bicycles or roller blades is not allowed on Washington County School District Property without permission from school administration.
-Individuals may be cited for trespassing for riding skateboards or roller blades on district property without administrative permission.
-WCSD is not responsible for any accident that may occur as a result of riding skateboards or roller blades on school property.
+The use of skateboards, bicycles, and scooters may be ridden to and from campus.
+They are not to be ridden around school grounds.
+Individuals may be cited for trespassing for riding skateboards, bikes, or scooters on district property without administrative permission.
+Electric Motorbikes are not allowed on school grounds.
+They are considered illegal and could be impounded by the School Resource Officer.
+WCSD is not responsible for any accident that may occur as a result of riding skateboards, bikes, or scooters on school property.
 PVMS provides bike racks and bikes, skateboards, scooters need to be locked and secured with your own lock.
-We are not responsible for any stolen or damaged items.
+PVMS is not responsible for any stolen or damaged items.